-If you sell or dispose of a residential property and the sale is taxable under the bright-line property rule, the amount of the previously denied interest under the interest limitation rules is treated as if it were part of the cost of the property in the year of disposal.
-If this results in a net loss, the deduction for the net loss is limited under the current rule that applies to losses from the disposal of bright-line property.
-If the disposal is not taxable, the interest previously denied a deduction remains non-deductible.
+If the sale of the property is taxable under the bright-line test, any interest previously denied under the interest limitation rules is treated as if it were part of the cost of the property in the year of sale.
+For more information about the bright-line test, go to:

+- ird.govt.nz/bright-line - Bright-line property tax IR1229 for property sold from 1 July 2024 - Bright-line property tax IR1227 for property sold before 1 July 2024.

-For more information about the bright-line property rule, go to ird.govt.nz/brightline or our guide Bright-line property tax -IR1227.
-You can find our forms and guides at ird.govt.nz/ forms-guides
+You can find our forms and guides at ird.govt.nz/forms-guides